halid1020/softgym/README.md

 conda remove -n softgym --all
 ```

 4. Download and install the [`cloth_initial_states.zip`](https://drive.google.com/file/d/1bFgrjLffy9q4PIWHGfFRCHGEzSo8iHfE/view?usp=sharing).
-Note that you can skip this step if you want the environment generates the corresponding initial states, but it may take quite a long time.
+Note that you can skip this step if you want the environments themselves generates the corresponding initial states automatically at the begining of initialisation, but it may take quite a long time.

 ```

 # Do not forget to install `gdown` using `pip install gdown`.

 gdown https://drive.google.com/uc?id=1bFgrjLffy9q4PIWHGfFRCHGEzSo8iHfE

-mv cloth_initial_states.zip <path_to_softgym>/softgym/cached_initial_states
+mv cloth_initial_states.zip <path_to_softgym>/softgym

-cd <path_to_softgym>/softgym/cached_initial_states
+cd <path_to_softgym>/softgym

+mkdir cached_initial_states

-unzip cloth_initial_states.zip && mv cloth_initial_states/*.pkl .
+unzip cloth_initial_states.zip && mv cloth_initial_states/*.pkl cached_initial_states/
 ```

 5. Ensure `nvidia-docker` is installed, as we need to use docker environment to compile the simulation environment; it can be installed by following this [tutorial](https://docs.docker.com/engine/install/ubuntu/) and this [tutorial](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/1.10.0/install-guide.html).
 6. Compile the simulator inside a docker file provided by the original authors of `SoftGym`.

 ```